 Angeline Falls is large enough that it is easily visible from many accessible locations throughout the Foss River basin, but most prominently from most of the eastern shore of Delta Lake, as well as from the high-point along the West Fork Foss Lakes trail between Little Heart and Big Heart Lakes as well as from most of the summits in the immediate area.
 On a clear day with good visibility it may even be visible from Beckler Peak on the north side of Highway 2, over 10 miles away.
 The falls can be seen in tandem with neighboring Big Heart Falls from halfway down the east shore of Delta Lake to the point where the outlet stream from Otter Lake enters Delta Lake (further along the east shore too, but the trail turns away from Delta Lake at this point).

-- Angeline Falls is the Adopted name of this waterfall.
+- Angeline Falls is the Colloquial name of this waterfall.

 Angeline Falls is found in the Foss River valley off Highway 2 near Skykomish.
 Take Highway 2 east from Skykomish to the Skykomish Ranger Station, then continue another half-mile and turn right onto the Foss River Road.
 Follow the road for 4 1/2 miles and turn left where the main road continues straight, following signs for the West Fork Foss Trail, then proceed to its end at the trailhead in another 2 miles.
 Set out on West Fork Foss Trail #1062, which parallels the Foss River for about three-quarters of a mile to a new bridge spanning the river below some pretty cascades, then climbs for another three quarters of a mile to Trout Lake.